benthevining/Limes/README.md

 You can set the environment or command-line variables `ORANGES_PATH` to point Limes to a local copy; if it is already installed on your system, it should be found automatically.
 Otherwise, the Oranges source code will be downloaded from GitHub at configure time, using CMake's FetchContent module.

+The Google Protobuf package is required; it is used for serialization of Limes objects.

 ### Targets

 Limes creates the following CMake targets: